 How to Prune Blueberries for Bigger Crops

-I increased my blueberry harvest by 50% just by proper pruning and I’ll show you how, too.
+I increased my blueberry harvest by 50% just by knowing how to prune blueberries and when.
+I’ll show you how, too.

 • Loppers: For large canes (over 1 1/2″ thick), use long-handled bypass loppers.